up-n-atom/8311/docs/discord/quick-start.md

 # Quick Start

-!!! question "New to Discord? check out their [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started) guide"
+!!! question "New to Discord? check out their [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started) guidei..."

 Join the [8311 community server] and start your bypass with 8 easy steps...